 Call me crazy but dirty tennis balls play differently than clean ones.
 As they come in contact with dust, mud, and other particles and get dirty they bounce differently, fly differently, etc. Not to mention that I don’t love to catch and hold dirty balls.

-Now, there is a very obvious way to clean tennis balls effectively.
-You could get a ball washer.
-However, such things are not only expensive, but space consuming.
+Now, there are several other ways to clean tennis balls effectively.
+For example, you could get a ball washer.
+However, such things are not only expensive but space-consuming.
 I just want to know how to clean tennis balls, not dedicate a corner of my garage to the process and start a side hustle.

 Luckily, tennis balls aren’t complex, and cleaning them isn’t rocket science.
 I was able to find several tutorials but eventually narrowed it down to three methods for cleaning tennis balls that provide the best results with the least expense and effort.

 Method 1- Washing Tennis Balls By Hand

 I hesitated to even include this as a method here but it is the cheapest and best option for most people.
 Washing tennis balls by hand is quick, easy, and pretty much free.
 Here’s how to go about it the right way:

 1. Fill a Sink or Bucket With Warm Water

 You will obviously want to vary the amount of water you use based on the number of balls you have.
 I typically use a 5-gallon bucket filled around 1/2 of the way full.

 I add either dish soap or laundry detergent to the water.
 Laundry detergent isn’t quite as good at cutting grease and getting rid of really hard stains but it is easy on the balls.

 Optional Step: Weigh the Balls Down